jazminyuen/world_weather_analysis/README.md

 # World Weather Analysis
-Using OpenWeatherMap API, and Google Maps API, retrieve and analyze weather data for a travel company.
+Using OpenWeatherMap API and Google Maps API, retrieve and analyze weather data for a travel company.

 ## Project Overview
 - Generate a list of over 700 cities and retrieve weather data using OpenWeatherMap API.